Artist

 How much does Jay-Z make in a year?

-Jay-Z is modeled at $11M-$33M/year per year on the artist side, with gross catalog revenue and ownership context separated below.
+Jay-Z is estimated at $11M-$33M/year on the artist side, with gross catalog revenue and ownership context separated below.

 Why does Jay-Z still make money?